nus-cs2030s/2223-s2/docs/labs/lab3-question.md

 1. There is an additional input parameter, an integer $L$, indicating the maximum allowed length of the counter queue.
 This input parameter should be read immediately _after_ reading the number of bank counters and _before_ the maximum allowed length of the entrance queue.

-2. Customers now have a new possible task for opening a bank account.
+2. Customers now have a new possible task: opening a bank account.
 The input parameter for each customer arrival, is now therefore an `int` which is $0$ for deposit, $1$ for withdrawal, or $2$ for opening an account.
 For example, Customer `C2` opening an account at bank counter `S0` would be printed as:
 ```
 5.100: C2 OpenAccount begin (by S0)
 7.100: C2 OpenAccount done (by S0)